 of all.
 On this page you will also find useful sympathy phrases to add a personal touch when writing a card or a message to attach to flowers.

 After my mum died, my dad received so many sympathy cards and it was a comfort to know that our friends and family were thinking of us.
 Their handwritten words of sympathy for the loss of my mum conveyed warmth, understanding and most of all everyone had taken time with personal wording.

 My dad has kept all the cards and quite often when I am back home for a visit I take them out of the drawer and read them.
-They bring comfort to me, even now, 11 years after my mum's death.
+They bring comfort to me, even now, nearly 13 years after my mum's death.